Modern Mindfulness: habits for your best holiday yet

 Catch up by reading Modern Mindfulness For Beginners first and check out Modern Mindfulness: tools for stressful situations.

-Taking a holiday (or vacation for our American babes) is the perfect time to relax, recharge and heal our bodies and minds from everyday life.
+Taking a holiday is the perfect time to relax, recharge and heal our bodies and minds from everyday life.
 Although this is the time to chill out, we can create the opposite by letting our bad habits creep in.

 Here are ways to maintain mindfulness while being away: